Healthy Pumpkin Cookies

 This post may contain affiliate links.
 See my disclosure policy.

-These healthy pumpkin cookies are soft, chewy, and packed with over 16g of protein per cookie.
-Topped with a tangy cream cheese frosting, they taste like a Crumbl copycat but with only 4g net carbs.
+I make these healthy pumpkin cookies soft, chewy, and loaded with over 16g of protein per cookie.
+Topped with a tangy cream cheese frosting, they're my sugar-free Crumbl copycat with only 4g net carbs.

 These aren’t your typical pumpkin cookies.
-They’re high in protein, completely sugar-free, and still somehow soft, chewy, and cozy enough to make you forget they’re actually good for you.
-I wanted to create a fall cookie that tastes indulgent (like something you’d grab from Crumbl) but without the sugar or carbs.
-These healthy pumpkin cookies are the kind you can enjoy with your morning coffee or as an after-dinner treat without second-guessing it.
+They’re high in protein, completely sugar-free, and still soft, chewy, and cozy enough to make you forget they’re good for you.
+I wanted a healthy fall cookie that tastes indulgent (like something you’d grab from Crumbl) but without the sugar crash.
+These are the kind I bake every fall and keep in the fridge all week.

 - The texture.
-Most “healthy pumpkin cookie” recipes rely on oats, nut butter, or maple syrup to get that chewy, tender bite.
-Mine use Greek yogurt and protein powder for softness and structure.
-If you’ve made my almond flour cookies, you know I’m particular about getting that balance between chewy center and slightly set edges.
+Most recipes like this rely on oats, nut butter, or maple syrup for chew.
+Mine use Greek yogurt and protein powder for softness and structure without the carbs.
+If you’ve made my almond flour cookies, you know I’m particular about that balance between chewy center and slightly set edges.

 - The macros.
-Since we aren’t using oats or nut butters or syrup like other recipes, you get a cookie that’s not just lower in carbs but higher in protein and moisture, without needing extra fat or sugar to make them taste amazing.
-Unlike most low-carb cookies that turn out dry or crumbly, these hold together beautifully with just a hint of chew in the center.
-Each cookie has over 16 grams of protein and only 4 net carbs.
+Because I skipped the oats and nut butters, you get a cookie that’s genuinely low in carbs without extra fat or sugar to compensate.
+Unlike most low-carb cookies that turn out dry or crumbly, these hold together with real chew in the center.
+Each one has over 16 grams of protein and only 4 net carbs.

-The base uses almond flour and oat fiber instead of traditional flour, which keeps the cookies tender without adding a gritty texture.
-If you’re new to baking with almond flour, my keto chocolate chip cookies are another great starter recipe that uses a similar base.
+The base uses almond flour and oat fiber instead of traditional flour, which keeps them tender without a gritty texture.
+If you’re new to keto baking, my keto chocolate chip cookies are another great starter recipe with a similar base.

-If you’re craving that classic Crumbl pumpkin cookie vibe but want something that fits your macros, these are it.
-No sugar, no flour, no guilt.
-Just a batch of cozy, protein-packed cookies that make fall baking feel both indulgent and intentional.
+If you’re craving that classic Crumbl cookie vibe but want something that fits your macros, this is it.
+No sugar, no flour.
+Just a batch of cozy, fall cookies that feel indulgent and intentional.

 Pumpkin Protein Cookies Ingredients